 “I don’t have the capability to build deep content”.

 We live in a day and age where we have instant access to all kinds of external firms and individuals, in other cities, states and even other countries, who can get this work done.
 You need quality content for an inbound lead gen play.
 So if you have enough money to support your existing, ineffectual marketing play, you have enough money to spend on a good marketing tactic that leads to leads.

 “We are doing our best already – see the report!”

 Unless your inbound lead flow is building your sales funnel and supporting the future of your business, all other statistics and numbers are probably meaningless.
 Maybe your SEO is doing really well, and maybe those blogs are great, and it is nice to hear you have 15,000 newsletter subscribers.
 It is all a smokescreen if it is not turning into leads, opportunities, and revenue.

 Tell us what you think!

 Hopefully, this has really resonated with you – you’re on board with our thinking and our formula.
 In that case, awesome.
-We hope your lead gen play is going well.
+We hope your lead-gen play is going well.
 Drop us a line if you want help with any part of the formula.
-Our marketing solutions include driving the right amount of traffic; building great, differentiated content; and building pages and sites that convert.
+Our marketing solutions start with driving the right amount of traffic, usually through ads.
+We also help you create compelling content such as eBooks, and build pages and sites that convert.

 Maybe you disagree with something we’ve said: brilliant!
 Please tell us: we love opportunities to learn and refine our thinking.